Chimereze-e/Speech-to-text-web-app/README.md

-# Speech-to-text-web-app
-A simple browser-based Speech-to-Text web application built with JavaScript using the Web Speech API.
-Users can start and stop voice recognition with button clicks, and the recognized text is displayed live in a textarea.
-Ideal for note-taking, dictation, or accessibility features.
-Works best in Chrome.

 # Speech-to-Text Web App

 A simple browser-based Speech-to-Text (STT) application built using JavaScript and the Web Speech API.
 This app lets users convert spoken words into text in real-time using their microphone.